 "OOWWW!"
 Pansy's voice woke Draco up that very night.
 "Son of a fucking OW!"

 Draco sighed and got out of bed, walking over to the other bed in the master bedroom.
 Yes, you read that right.
-No sane man would sleep in the same bed as a pregnant, behemoth bitch.
+No sane man would sleep in the same bed as a cranky behemoth.
 From the very beginning until the very end, Draco and Pansy never shared a bed.

 Draco had learned his lesson from poor decisions 4, 5 and 6.